 Across the road and slightly east, find a less obvious trail cutting into the woods near the speed limit sign.
 Hike up the forested slope for about 15 minutes and when the slope starts to flatten you will see to your right the sandstone cliff that is the "Old Sandstone" formation.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Old Sandstone:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Old Sandstone:

 Out There 5.9 5c 17 VI 17 HVS 5a

 Ptooey 5.9 5c 17 VI 17 HVS 5a Trad, 40'

 Gargantua 5.10b 6a+ 19 VII- 19 E2 5b Trad, TR

 Tarantula 5.10b 6a+ 19 VII- 19 E2 5b Trad, 60'